kevspau/dupabase/README.md

 not much else to it, it's my first D library I made that I think might be useful in the real world so I appreciate contributions and feedback

 # Basic Example
-As of writing this, dupabase only has the ability to get data, not post it.

 ```d
 import dupabase;